dlrice/evoker-lite/README.md

 # Evoker Lite

 Evoker Lite is a python tool to generate cluster plots (PNG/PDF files) given a set of PLINK + intensity files.
-It is Lite as the original Evoker is more fully featured Java program which allows for interactive plotting (zooming, panning) and also selection and reassignment of calls.
+It is Lite as the original [Evoker](https://github.com/wtsi-medical-genomics/evoker) is a fully featured Java program which allows for interactive plotting (zooming, panning) and also selection and reassignment of calls.

 ## UK Biobank v2